Skip to main content

 In Digital.ai Deploy, a copy strategy controls how file.Folder artifacts are transferred to target hosts using the overthere.Host library.
 It specifies whether files are packaged as an archive or copied individually, affecting deployment speed and compatibility.

-Deploy supports four copy strategies: Tar, ZipUnix, ZipWindows, and OneByOne (default/fallback).
-The strategy is selected based on your configuration and environment.
+Deploy supports the following copy strategies: Tar, ZipUnix, ZipWindows, and OneByOne (default/fallback).
+Strategies are applied based on the chosen configuration.

 Target Host Environment Prerequisite (Deploy 25.3+)